HugoMartel/CGDI-Voxel-Raycasting/README.md

 Use this script to generate plots from generated text files from the main program using the `--benchmark` argument.

 **Example:**

-Genrates all the plots and extracts data from all the benchmark files in the data/ folder.
+Generates all the plots and extracts data from all the benchmark files in the data/ folder.
 ```bash
 ./gen_everything.sh
 ```